codesandbox/codesandbox-client/packages/homepage/content/features/collaboration/index.md

 ### Team up on code

-Every sandbox is a collaborative coding environment and pair with friends and colleagues on code, or work together in a team.
+Every sandbox is a collaborative coding environment for you to pair with friends and colleagues on code, or work together in a team.

 With nothing to install, CodeSandbox lets you collaborate on code in real-time, you can